 Centuries of Thai history can be absorbed by exploring the many temples, structures, and museums.
 You may even find yourself alone, awash in archeology, at some of the less popular temple sites.

-Getting There: The best way to get to Ayutthaya is by train.
-You’ll glide past much of...
-Bangkok’s traffic while enjoying some authentic scenery.
-Depending on which train service you choose, the journey takes around two hours.
+The best way to get to Ayutthaya is by train.
+You’ll glide past much of Bangkok’s traffic while enjoying some authentic scenery.
+Depending on which train service you choose, the journey takes around 2 hours.
 You can purchase a ticket yourself for one of the many daily trains at the Hualamphong Railway Station.

 Located west of Bangkok at the confluence of three rivers, Kanchanaburi is a relatively quick escape from the hectic pace of Thailand’s capital.

-Kanchanaburi can be reached from Bangkok via bus or train; however, buses and minibuses are the most popular options because trains depart from Thonburi Station, across the Chao Phraya River in the northwest part of Bangkok.
-The two daily trains take around three hours to reach Kanchanaburi.
-Getting there by bus may take anywhere from 2-5 hours, depending on traffic and tenacity of your driver.
+Kanchanaburi can be reached from Bangkok via bus or train; however, buses and mini-buses are the most popular options because trains depart from Thonburi Station, across the Chao Phraya River in the northwest part of Bangkok.
+The two daily trains take around 3 hours to reach Kanchanaburi.
+Getting there by bus may take up to 5 hours, depending on traffic and tenacity of your driver.

-At around 4.5 hours from Bangkok, Koh Samet is just slightly out of “day trip” range, but that doesn’t stop it from attracting a lot of travelers who would rather spend their last day or two in Thailand on a beach.
+At around 4 hours from Bangkok, Koh Samet is just slightly out of day trip range, but that doesn’t stop it from attracting a lot of travelers who would rather spend their last day or two in Thailand on a beach.

 Koh Si Chang is home to a royal summer palace no longer in use, a small community, temples, and several interesting caves.

-Getting There: Getting to Koh Si Chang requires passing through Sri Racha in Chonburi Province — namesake of the highly celebrated hot sauce.
-The trip takes around three hours, including an hour on the ferry.
+Getting to Koh Si Chang requires passing through Sri Racha in Chonburi Province, the namesake of the highly celebrated hot sauce.
+The trip takes around 3 hours, including an hour on the ferry.

-Koh Chang (Elephant Island), is the second largest island in Thailand—Phuket is the only one larger—and it’s definitely the nicest island escape near Bangkok.
+Koh Chang (Elephant Island), is the second largest island in Thailand—Phuket is the only one larger—and it’s the nicest island escape near Bangkok.
 Unlike Koh Samet and Koh Si Chang, the island is big enough to accommodate both extremes: finding a nightclub party or escaping into bamboo-hut tranquility.

 Koh Chang has mutated from the “backpacker paradise” as it was once known.
-Close proximity to Bangkok accelerated high-end development in the last decade.
+Proximity to Bangkok accelerated high-end development in the last decade.

-Getting There: Again, the easiest and most economical choice is to let a travel agent book a bus-boat combo ticket to the island.
-But if spending five hours on a bus sounds miserable, you can take a one-hour Bangkok Airways flight to Trat Airport (airport code: TDX) then get your own ferry to the island.
+The most comfortable and most economical choice is to let a travel agent book a bus-boat combo ticket to the island.
+But if spending 5 hours on a bus sounds miserable, you can take a one-hour Bangkok Airways flight to Trat Airport then get your own ferry to the island.

 The Floating Vineyards

-Although Thailand doesn’t have much of a wine legacy, the unique "floating vineyards" situated 40 miles south of Bangkok in Samut Sakhon provide an interesting day trip from the city.
+Although Thailand doesn’t have much of a wine legacy, the unique "floating vineyards" situated 40 miles south of Bangkok in Samut Sakhon provide an exciting day trip from the city.

 Fresh fruit from Thailand is often sweet and way tastier than average, so there is some potential to produce good products.
 The local "Spy" brand of wine coolers are a popular drink to balance the heat of the afternoon and the spiciness of the food.

-The floating vineyards don’t really float, but they are built on rich land reclaimed annually from the Chao Phraya River delta.
+The floating vineyards don’t really float, but they are built on fertile land reclaimed annually from the Chao Phraya River delta.
 Workers push small boats between the narrow rows to do their pruning.
-Visitors can take a tour and sample products, however, the operation is oriented around actual production, not accommodating tourists.
+Visitors can take a tour and sample products, but the operation is oriented around actual production, not accommodating tourists.
 Facilities aren’t very accessible for disabled travelers.

-Getting There: Although slower, train is the most enjoyable and convenient way to get from Bangkok to Hua Hin.
+Although slower, the train is the most enjoyable and convenient way to get from Bangkok to Hua Hin.
 Taking the train eliminates transfers and allows for more interesting scenery.
 Plus, the railway station is right in the center of Hua Hin, making for a very convenient arrival.